MolBIFFM/diana/README.md

 ---

 The specification of modularization of statistical tests of individual modules with respect to Gene Ontology enrichment and the distribution of changes in the protein-protein interaction network.
+The tests act as filter on the exported modules of the protein-protein interaction network.

 ```json
 [